jacobalze/Digital-Monopoly/README.md

   	•	Add a display that shows all players balances and properties

+#
+	Version 1.2 – June 14th, 2025

+	•	Added support for Monopoly Builder Edition
+	•	Added support for new contactless reader
+	•	Added Smart Rent – A feature to automatically calculate rent
+	•	Improved graphics with visuals on properties owned.
+	•	Added handlers to prevent game crashing upon error
+	•	Added recovery mode to recover from a crashed game
+	•	Fixed bug with auction, along with various other small bugs

+#
 Future Updates (dates are when they are expected to release):

-	Version 1.2 – June 14th, 2025

-	•	...?
+No future updates at the moment

 Thanks for Viewing!